-The Bourier Property is composed of one block totaling 235 claims covering an area of 11,790 ha for some 30 kilometers in length.
+The Bourier property is composed of one block totaling 235 claims covering an area of 11,790 hectares for some 30 kilometres in length.
 It is located just along the east side of the new Rupert hydroelectric complex.

-The Lac des Montagnes volcano-sedimentary formation crosses the Bourier Property in a NE direction.
+The Lac des Montagnes volcano-sedimentary formation crosses the Bourier property in a NE direction.
 It is composed of paragneiss, amphibolites and granitic intrusions.
-To the North of the Lac des Montagnes Formation, mainly orthogneiss formed of metamorphosed granite has been observed, while the South area of this formation is composed mainly of paragneiss, also intruded by granites.
+To the north of the Lac des Montagnes Formation, mainly orthogneiss formed of metamorphosed granite has been observed, while the south area of this formation is composed mainly of paragneiss, also intruded by granites.

-In the Bourier Lake area, what has been identified as an exhalative massive sulphide horizon in felsic rocks was discovered during fieldwork conducted North of Bourier Lake in summer 2010 and 2011.
-Soil samples taken over an 8 km strike length of this horizon returned anomalous values for Ni, Cu, Zn and Pb.
+In the Bourier Lake area, what has been identified as an exhalative massive sulphide horizon in felsic rocks was discovered during fieldwork conducted north of Bourier Lake in the summers of 2010 and 2011.
+Soil samples taken over an 8-km strike length of this horizon returned anomalous values for Ni, Cu, Zn and Pb.
 Some channel samples and other grab samples returned anomalous values for Au, As, Ni and Cu.
-This exhalative horizon in felsic rocks is now known to extend for more than 25 km over the property.
+This exhalative horizon in felsic rocks is now known to extend more than 25 km over the property.